martinit18/and-python/README.txt

     nprocs = 1
     rank = 0
     environment_string += 'Single processor version\n\n'

+The MPI version is launched using e.g.: mpiexec -n 8 python compute_prop.py
-If no mpi4py module is found, a standard sequential routine is used.
+If no mpi4py module is found, a standard sequential routine is used, which means that the same calculation is performed 8 time |-(.

 If MPI is activated, all I/O is done on process 0.
 Input data (parsed from the input file) are broadcasted to other processes.
 Then, each process builds its own objects